Mail-in Voting: Information and Instructions for the 2020 Elections

 How do I request a mail-in ballot?

-- Online if you have a Maryland’s driver’s license or MVA-issued ID card.
+- Go Online if you have a Maryland’s driver’s license or MVA-issued ID card.

 - Complete and return one of the forms below.
 Read the instructions, enter the required information, print the form, sign it, and return it to your local board of elections.
-You can return it by mail, fax, or email (scanned as an attachment).
+You can return it by mail, fax, in-person to your local board,

-- Go to your local board of elections and fill out and turn in the form.
+- Go to your local board of elections and receive a Mail-In Ballot in person.

 What is the deadline to request a mail-in ballot?